Pin It!

 How to Store

-Yes!
-Freezing apple pie is very easy to do.
-Simply let your pie cool to room temperature, then wrap it tightly in 2-3 layers of cling wrap.
-Then wrap the pie again in a couple of layers of tin foil.
-The double wrapping helps prevent freezer burn.
-Your pie will keep for up to 3 months.
-Defrost in the fridge overnight or on the counter for several hours when you’re ready to enjoy it.
+• Freezer.
+Freezing this apple crumble pie is very easy to do.
+Let your pie cool to room temperature, then wrap it tightly in a double layer of plastic wrap, followed by a layer of foil.
+Doubling up helps to prevent freezer burn.
+Freeze the pie for up to 3 months.
+Defrost in the fridge overnight or at room temperature before serving.

 Print